family & care

 Find employment.
 Improve employment.
 Find employees.
 The Leawood Campus Hire and Higher ministries provide assistance to connect individuals seeking employment with businesses looking for employees with skill and integrity.

-If your business would like to receive resumes of such people, or if you wish to submit a resume, please contact Warren Traynor, Pastor of Family and Care Ministries – Leawood Campus.
+If your business would like to receive resumes of such people, or if you wish to submit a resume, please contact Liz Blake.

 10,000 people a day turn 65 years old.
 We also know our life spans are ever increasing.
 Many at our Leawood Campus are assisting family members, friends, and neighbors who experience the health impacts of getting older.
 God loves and desires for us to flourish in life, even as we age.
 He calls on us to care for and share his love to all.

-The last few years our Senior Adult & Caregiver Leadership Team was launched and we have begun to offer a variety of ways to help people navigate the aging and caregiving process.
-Special Classes, Aging Symposiums, as well as Lunch and Learn opportunities are just some of the ways we are working to educate and care for those in our church and our community.
+The last few years our Senior Adult Ministries Leadership Team was launched and we have begun to offer a variety of ways to help people navigate the aging and caregiving process. special classes, Aging Symposiums, as well as Lunch and Learn opportunities are just some of the ways we are working to educate and care for those in our church and our community.
 This exciting ministry area of our Leawood Campus is looking forward to being influential in the formation, conversations, and ministry offerings of this emerging group of people.

 Are you pregnant, adopting, or know someone who is?
 Special Deliveries is a ministry which offers support to our new mothers through coordinating meals and welcoming new babies into our church family.
 In order to serve our young mothers well, we need to know who is expecting and when they are due.